Why Choose Daigle Inspection?

 Tom relies on his building experience everyday as a home inspector.

 Tom Daigle, owner of Daigle Inspection, is licensed by the Texas Real Estate Commission, #21757.
-Tom is a member of the American Society of Home Inspectors.
+Tom is a member of the International Association of Certified Home Inspectors as well as the American Society of Home Inspectors.

 30+ Years of Home Builder Experience at Work for You